-Heritage Restoration and Design has many years of experience in the manufacturing of new stained glass windows.
-We design stained glass not only to match many historic styles, but also to flow with interior design schemes of existing or new buildings.
+Heritage Restoration and Design has many years of experience in the manufacturing stained glass windows.
+We design glass not only to match many historic styles, but also to flow with interior design schemes of existing or new buildings.
 When it comes to leaded and stained glass designs, there are virtually limitless options.
-Below are some of the many thoughts we have on new glass design and the general steps we take in designing and manufacturing new stained glass.

 Stained and leaded glass windows are a very descriptive art form.
-In their simplest form, they can be used to tell generational stories, highlight architectural elements, add vibrant color to the surroundings and provide a unique design element as only textured and colored glass can do.
+They can be used to tell generational stories, highlight architectural elements, add vibrant color to their surroundings as a unique design element.

 General Process for New Window Creation

-New window manufacturing is a lengthy process and requires many hours of design prior to creating the beautiful work of art.
-Sometimes it is feasible for a client to do a full set of panels or windows complete with installation.
-Other times, the client may want to do a project in phases dividing the cost over several years.
-Heritage Restoration and Design will work with the clients specific needs and budgets.
+New window manufacturing is a lengthy process.
+These beautiful works of art require many hours to design.
+Sometimes it is feasible for a client to purchase a full set of panels or windows, complete with installation.
+Other times, the client may want to divide the project into phases, spreading the cost over several years.
+Heritage Restoration and Design will work with our client's specific needs and budgets.

 - Light Capturing